• Hardwall Plastic hooks work on concrete, cement, cinder block, thin plaster over concrete, soft smooth brick, soft stone, and hardwood.

 • No anchors needed, nails are built into the hook - all you need is a hammer.

 If the pictures you are hanging are not too heavy or large, Hardwall Plastic Picture Hooks are a great solution for hard-surface walls.
-The surface of the wall must be smooth, so that the back surface of the hook is in full contact with the wall.
-Maximum picture weight is 30 lbs. for the large hook.
+The surface of the wall must be smooth so that the back surface of the hook is in full contact with the wall.
+The maximum picture weight is 30 lbs. for the large hook.

 Installation of Hardwall Plastic Hooks is quick and easy and requires only a hammer.
 Removed hooks leave just four small shallow holes in the wall.

 The weight of the hung object must pull straight down on the hook (parallel to the wall).
 Because the four self-contained pins on each Hardwall Plastic Picture Hook are driven straight (90°) into the wall, any outward pull on the hook will compromise its holding power and can cause failure.

 • concrete (cement)